Free Frequency Separation Action

 Correcting Underlying Color

 If you need to correct texture, we recommend waiting until after you do the tone.
-Select the high frequency layer and choose the Clone Stamp Tool.
-In the Clone Stamp Tool settings be sure to hit Sample: Current Layer.
+Select the high frequency layer and choose the Clone Stamp tool.
+In the Clone Stamp tool settings be sure to hit Sample: Current Layer.
 This will make sure you are just using the texture and not sampling anything else.
-Then on your high frequency layer sample good skin texture using ALT and then paint over “bad” skin texture.
-This will work very well for stray hairs, acne, wrinkles and other small blemishes.
-For a lot more computer tips check out PC Login Online.
+Then on your high frequency layer sample good Skin texture using ALT and then paint over “bad” skin texture.
+This will work very well for stray Hairs, acne, wrinkles and other small blemishes.
+For a lot more computer tips check out Digital Recourse.